TsembA/m4-Build-tools-and-Package-Manager-tools/README.md

 ### What are Build and Package Manager Tools?
 Lets say the application needs to be deployed on a production server.
-For that, we want to package application into a single moveable file (artifact), also called "building the code" his is what a build tool or package manager tool does
+For that, we want to package application into a single moveable file (artifact), also called "building the code".
+This is what a build tool or package manager tool does

 ### What is an "artifact"?
 * Moveable file that includes application code and all its dependencies